Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Lymphomas are a heterogeneous group of neoplastic diseases, the source of which are the reticuloendothelial and lymphatic systems.
-The main types of lymphomas are Hodgkin's lymphoma and non-Hodgkin's lymphomas.
+Lymphomas are a heterogeneous group of neoplastic diseases originating from the reticuloendothelial and lymphatic systems.
+The main types of lymphomas are Hodgkin lymphoma and non-Hodgkin lymphomas.

-Once upon a time, lymphomas were considered diseases completely different from leukemia.
-However, a better understanding of cell markers and the mechanisms of their evolution has shown that differences between these two nosological forms are often absent.
-The position that lymphoma is relatively limited by the lymphatic system, and leukemia by the bone marrow, is also not always true.
+Lymphomas were once considered to be diseases completely different from leukemia.
+However, a better understanding of cell markers and mechanisms of their evolution has shown that the differences between these two nosological forms are often absent.
+The idea that lymphoma is relatively limited to the lymphatic system, and leukemia to the bone marrow, is also not always true.

 Hodgkin's lymphoma |